🦷Types of Dental Crowns and Their Costs

 Temporary Crowns: Purpose and Placement

-Temporary crowns serve a vital purpose in dental treatments, especially while you wait for permanent restorations.
-Here are the key points regarding their function and placement:
+Temporary crowns play a very important role in dental treatments, especially as long as it takes to get the final restorations.
+Here are the basic things about their function and placement:

 Ceramic crowns generally range from $800 to $3,000 per tooth, depending on the dentist’s expertise and the location of the practice.